 Candidates will not be permitted to enter the exam room unless proper identification as described above is presented.
 The candidate’s name as it appears on the confirmation email must match the candidate’s name as it appears on government issued photo identification.

 There are 175 questions on each BPS specialty certification examination.
-The multiple-choice format is used exclusively.
-Four possible answers are provided for each question, with only ONE designated as the correct or best choice.
+Four-option multiple-choice questions constitute the majority of examination items; however, most of the specialty examinations also use alternate item types such as multiple choice, multiple-correct response, drag and drop, and items supplemented with images and videos.
 Each question is carefully written, referenced, and validated to determine its accuracy and applicability.
 New regulations, drugs, and therapies are incorporated annually into the examinations.
 All BPS specialty certification examinations reflect current, best practices, at the time they are constructed – practice guidelines used for the Spring examination are those that are current as of January 1 of the testing year and practice guidelines for the Fall examination are those that are current as of July 1 of the testing year.
 Official United States Adopted Name (USAN) generic names are used on all BPS examinations for all drug products, when possible.

 Administration of the Examination